Chelsea owner Abramovich wants to take charge of the Turkish club

 Roman Abramovich has been at the helm of Chelsea for 20 years.
 Still.
 Because the sanctions regime introduced by the British government in the context of the Russian invasion of Ukraine, which stands out in the relevant list the same ruling oligarchs, made further contact with the Premier League club de facto impossible.
 With almost unlimited financial potential, the club, spoiled by success and the Champions League champion, faces an uncertain future.
 For example, Chelsea are no longer allowed to sell fan articles or tickets for home matches; Abramovich cannot sell the club at the moment either.

 However, it is clear that the turmoil that surrounded him did not dampen the enthusiasm of the controversial oligarch in the field of football.
-The 55-year-old is said to be toying with the idea of joining Turkish top-flight club Göztepe Izmir.
+The 55-year-old is said to be courting a move to Turkish first-class club Göztepe Izmir.
 According to the sports newspaper “Fanatic”, representatives of the billionaire are in talks with the club, as the position of the club’s president has remained vacant since the resignation of president Mohamed Sibyl.
 A vacancy is now supposed to be filled by Abramovich, controversial in large part due to his closeness to Russian President Vladimir Putin.
 Sybil recently resigned after eight years in the position.

 Sanctions do not apply in Turkey